 - Conquer denial.
 While it might be human nature to want to deny that there is an issue, identifying signs and symptoms of dementia and pursuing medical assistance as quickly as possible is very important to obtain the medical care and treatment necessary.

 - Check medications.
 The side effects of certain prescription drugs may actually cause more confusion and cognitive difficulties than the disease itself.
 Come up with a comprehensive list of all medications (including over-the-counter ones) and evaluate with the senior’s physician to confirm that the benefits exceed any negative effects.

 - Take proper care of YOU, too.
 Caregiver burnout and depression are serious issues for family members caring for a loved one with dementia.
 Make certain you are making plenty of time for self-care, socialization, and hobbies which you enjoy.
 Your family member will benefit from having a caregiver who is in good health and refreshed.

 - Keep in mind that life can be fulfilling with dementia.
 While the person you love is going through some hard changes, it’s important to appreciate that life, while different, can still be meaningful and bring joy regardless of the disease.
 Explore different sorts of activities for the senior to enhance socialization, improve memory and cognitive functioning, and stay physically active.

-Live Well at Home, one of the best home health agencies in Sacramento and the surrounding area, is always here to supply the support you need to make sure your family member with dementia is able to live life to the fullest.
+Live Well at Home, expert providers of home care in Sacramento and the surrounding areas, is always here to supply the support you need to make sure your family member with dementia is able to live life to the fullest.
 Give us a call at 800-478-1209 for more information regarding our highly skilled in-home dementia caregivers for seniors and the communities we serve.